 International Economics publishes top-quality, original research in applied international economics.
 Topics covered include trade, trade policy, macroeconomics and finance.
 A section is devoted to "Data, Tools, and Replication".
 Submission options include "Fast track" and "Transfer" from top journals.

-International Economics, is devoted to the publication of research in the area of applied international economics.
+International Economics, is a peer-reviewed journal devoted to the publication of research in the area of applied international economics.
 The journal especially welcomes empirical contributions that include, but are not limited to, topics in international trade, commercial policy, open economy macroeconomics, international finance, exchange rates, financial and monetary policies, economic development, migration and factor movements.

 The current turnaround time to a first decision is 39 days, with an approximate acceptance rate of 12%.
 To avoid unnecessary delay for authors, the editor might decide to return the paper to the author(s) before full review if she/ he determines that the paper is not suitable for the journal.
 The decision is always motivated.